mamewotoko/malarm/README.md

 - implement music player as Service to play long time
 - make COOL widget to set alarm (make clock widget?)
 - write help page
+- fix crash bug when photo is long pressed
 - change web page by timer
 - fix bug when native player is used....
 - preset volume of sleep / wakeup mode